raymoo/magical_realm/readme.txt

 magic_spells:creative_spellbook.
 You can also find these items in the creative menu.

+If you want, you can craft magical foci instead of a wand - these wear out, and have different targeting ranges and use count for each tier.
+The crafting recipes all have the form of four of one item type on the outside (vertical/horizontal), and one item in the middle.
+Focus range only affects how far you can select a target; individual spells might have their own range limits.
+  Wooden Focus (Outside: Stick, Inside: Paper) - 5 uses, 5 range.
+  Stone Focus (Outside: Stone, Inside: Desert Stone) - 20 uses, 10 range Gold Focus (Outside: Steel Ingot, Inside: Gold Ingot) - 80 uses, 15 range Diamond Focus (Outside: Gold Ingot, Inside: Diamond) - 320 uses, 20 range

 To learn a spell, click with the spellbook, click prepare,choose a spell, and hit "Learn".
 To prepare a spell, click with the spellbook, and choose a spell from the "Prepare" menu.